Back to case studies

 01

-Sensor data integration layer — three years of historical production data (line speed, needle parameters, temperature profiles, weight, tensile results) structured and ingested
+Sensor data integration layer, three years of historical production data (line speed, needle parameters, temperature profiles, weight, tensile results) structured and ingested

 02

-Physics-informed ML model calibrated against production history for the specific needlepunch machinery configuration
+Physics informed ML model calibrated against production history for the specific needlepunch machinery configuration

 03

-Parameter configuration simulator — R&D interface for specifying product targets and receiving predicted output profiles
+Parameter configuration simulator, R&D interface for specifying product targets and receiving predicted output profiles

 04

-Out-of-spec probability scoring with recommended parameter adjustment outputs
+Out of spec probability scoring with recommended parameter adjustment outputs

 05

-Real-time synchronisation with active production sensor feeds — twin updates as production conditions change
+Real time synchronisation with active production sensor feeds, twin updates as production conditions change

 06

-Glass fibre-reinforced hybrid construction model layer (separately calibrated using reinforced product trial data)
+Glass fibre reinforced hybrid construction model layer (separately calibrated using reinforced product trial data)

 01